ED-IP/Milestone-3-project/README.md

 - __Edit Entry__

     - This section provides two fields that allow a register to edit a term and its definition
-    - The current value for the entrys are shown on the top of the edit field to help the user known the previous values and avoid possible mistakes
+    - The current value for the entries are shown on the top of the edit field to help the user known the previous values and avoid possible mistakes
-    - The user only can edit entrys made by itself
+    - The user only can edit entries made by itself

 - __Databases__

-For this proyect I use a database with two collections, one for the terms of the dictionay and another one for the users:
+For this proyect I use a database with two collections, one for the terms of the dictionary and another one for the users:
 - USER collection structure

     KEY | VALUES